Lake Country Judo & Martial arts has been active in Lake Country / Winfield, British Columbia since 1981.

 Won Gold at Masters World Championships in Abu Dhabi, U.A.E. in 2013.

-Kathy has a long resume of amazing history as a black belt in the world of Judo, but has also recently just won her 5th World Champion title as a purple belt in BJJ – Kathy is most excited though about becoming a huge role at Lake Country Judo Club.
+Kathy has a long resume of amazing history as a black belt in the world of Judo, but has also recently just won her 5th World Champion title as a purple belt in BJJ – Kathy is most excited though about being a part of and growing Lake Country Judo Club.

 SENSEI CHRIS SMILEY